 Did you receive a large tax refund or owe a large balance due on your 2013 income tax filing?
 If so, it may be time for you to check your withholding.
 Changing your withholding is as simple as filing a new Form W-4 with your employer.

 The smart taxpayer will calculate withholding to be as close to the actual amount 2014 tax liability will end up being.
 That will prevent you from being penalized for underpayment and from giving the IRS interest-free use of your money for a year.

 Keep these general rules in mind.
 You won’t face an underpayment penalty if you pay for 2014, through withholding or quarterly estimated payments, at least 100% of your 2013 tax liability (110% if your adjusted gross income for 2013 is over $150,000), or if you pay at least 90% of what you’ll owe for 2014.

 For assistance with this or other tax or accounting matters please contact us at 201-947-8081 or 646-688-2807, or email us at firstname.lastname@example.org.

-Welcome to Lefstein-Suchoff CPA & Associates, LLC where for over fifteen years, we have been providing our clients with valuable professional advice, along with personalized and responsive service.
-We offer ...
+Welcome to Lefstein-Suchoff CPA & Associates, LLC .
+Founded in 1997, we have been providing our clients with valuable professional advice, along with personalized and responsive service.
+We cater to ...